Platypus: Taxonomy and naming

 Australian Aboriginal people have referred to the platypus in various ways depending on Australian indigenous languages and dialects.
-Among the names found: boondaburra, mallingong, tambreet, watjarang (names in Yass, Murrumbidgee, and Tumut), tohunbuck (region of Goomburra, Darling Downs), dulaiwarrung or dulai warrung (Woiwurrung language, Wurundjeri, Victoria), djanbang (Bundjalung, Queensland), djumulung (Yuin language, Yuin, New South Wales), maluŋgaŋ (ngunnawal language, Ngunnawal, Australian Capital Territory), biladurang, wamul, dyiimalung, oornie, dungidany (Wiradjuri language, Wiradjuri, Vic, NSW), oonah, etc. The name chosen and approved in Palawa kani (reconstructed Tasmanian language) is larila.
+Among the names found: boondaburra, mallingong, tambreet, watjarang (names in Yass, Murrumbidgee, and Tumut), tohunbuck (region of Goomburra, Darling Downs), dulaiwarrung or dulai warrung (Woiwurrung language, Wurundjeri, Victoria), djanbang (Bundjalung, Queensland), djumulung (Yuin language, Yuin, New South Wales), maluŋgaŋ (ngunnawal language, Ngunnawal, Australian Capital Territory), biladurang, wamul, dyiimalung, oornie, dungidany (Wiradjuri language, Wiradjuri, Victoria, New South Wales), oonah, etc. The name chosen and approved in Palawa kani (reconstructed Tasmanian language) is larila.

 When the platypus was first encountered by Europeans in 1798, a pelt and sketch were sent back to Great Britain by Captain John Hunter, the second Governor of New South Wales.
 British scientists' initial hunch was that the attributes were a hoax.
 George Shaw, who produced the first description of the animal in the Naturalist's Miscellany in 1799, stated it was impossible not to entertain doubts as to its genuine nature, and Robert Knox believed—because it arrived in England via the Indian Ocean—that it might have been created by Chinese sailors.
 It was thought somebody had sewn a duck's beak onto the body of a beaver-like animal.
 Shaw used a pair of scissors to check for stitches.

 The common name "platypus" means 'flat-foot', deriving from the Greek word platúpous (πλατύπους), from platús (πλατύς 'broad, wide, flat') (Note: The same root gives rise to platysma, a broad, wide and flat muscle of the neck.) and poús (πούς 'foot').
 Shaw initially assigned the species the Linnaean name Platypus anatinus when he described it, but the genus term was quickly discovered to already be in use as the name of a beetle genus Platypus.
 It was independently described as Ornithorhynchus paradoxus by Johann Blumenbach in 1800 (from a specimen given to him by Sir Joseph Banks) and following the rules of priority of nomenclature, it was later officially recognised as Ornithorhynchus anatinus.

 Various dictionaries list "platypuses" or simply "platypus" as the plural.
 Alternatively, the term "platypi" is also used for the plural, although this is a form of pseudo-Latin; going by the word's Greek roots the plural would be "platypodes".
 Early European settlers called it by many names, such as "watermole", "duckbill", and "duckmole".
 Occasionally it is specifically called the "duck-billed platypus".
 There is no official term for platypus young, but the term "platypup" sees unofficial use, as does "puggle".

 The scientific name Ornithorhynchus anatinus literally means 'duck-like bird-snout', deriving its genus name from the Greek root ornith- (όρνιθ ornith or ὄρνις órnīs 'bird') and the word rhúnkhos (ῥύγχος 'snout', 'beak').
 Its species name is derived from Latin anatinus ('duck-like') from anas 'duck'.
 The platypus is the sole living representative or monotypic taxon of its family (Ornithorhynchidae).